 The Experts below are selected from a list of 303 Experts worldwide ranked by ideXlab platform

-Alberto Zanchetti – 1st expert on this subject based on the ideXlab platform
+Alberto Zanchetti – One of the best experts on this subject based on the ideXlab platform.

 patterns of hypertension management in italy results of a pharmacoepidemiological survey on Antihypertensive TherapyJournal of Hypertension, 2000Co-Authors: Ettore Ambrosioni, G Leonetti, Achille C Pessina, A Rappelli, Bruno Trimarco, Alberto ZanchettiAbstract: